 - Restriction:Union or Member State Law may restrict by way of legislative measure the scope of the obligations and rights provided in articles 12-22 and article 34, as well as article 5 as long as its provisions correspond to the rights and obligations provided in articles 12 to 22, and such restrictions respect the essence of the fundamental rights and freedoms and is necessary and proportionate measure in a democratic society to safeguard, e.g., national security, defence, public security.
 For full details see recital 73 and article 23 of the GDPR.

-Do you have particular questions about how to enshrine the data subject’s rights in your agreements or software?
-Do not hesitate to leave a comment or write to me at firstname.lastname@example.org, to arrange a meeting.
+Do you have more questions about how to enshrine the data subject’s rights in your agreements or software?
+Do not hesitate to leave a comment or reach out.

 Latest posts by Jessica Lam (see all)

 - How to protect your personal data? - March 4, 2019